Fast install & first run

 Some remarks

-There is no tool (for now) to automatically import scan results to the database.
+There is no tool (for now) to automatically import scan results into the database.
 It is your job to do so, according to your settings.